hhoover/lazyscripts/README.md

 <h3>How to use:</h3>
 <p> Run this bash function as root:</p>
 	function lsgethelper() { if [ -d /root/.lazyscripts ]; then rm -rf /root/.lazyscripts; fi; cd ~ ; git clone git://github.com/hhoover/lazyscripts.git /root/.lazyscripts/tools; source /root/.lazyscripts/tools/ls-init.sh; }; lsgethelper && lslogin

+<h3>Functions included:</h3>
+lsinfo  - Display useful system information lsbwprompt  - Switch to a plain prompt. lscolorprompt  - Switch to a fancy colorized prompt. lsbigfiles  - List the top 50 files based on disk usage. lsmytuner  - MySQL Tuner. lshighio  - Reports stats on processes in an uninterruptable sleep state. lsmylogin  - Auto login to MySQL lsmyengines  - List MySQL tables and their storage engine. lsmyusers  - List MySQL users and grants. lsapcheck  - Verify apache max client settings and memory usage. lsapdocs  - Prints out Apache's DocumentRoots lsapproc  - Shows the memory used by each Apache process lsrblcheck  - Server Email Blacklist Check lsvhost  - Add an Apache virtual host lspostfix  - Set up Postfix for relaying email lslsync  - Install lsyncd and configure this server as a master lswordpress  - Install Wordpress on this server lswebmin  - Install Webmin on this server lsconcurchk  - Show concurrent connections lswhatis  - Output the script that would be run with a specific command.
 <p>Enjoy!</p>